 .Action-name

-is a request of page view.Ping
+is a page view request.Ping

 ppms.php